Tech-Mex6/100-DaysOfSwift/README.md

 Project 19 - JavaScript Injection: In this project you're going to create a Safari extension, which lets us embed a version of our app directly inside Safari's action menu, then manipulate Safari data in interesting ways.
 Intro to extensions, NSExtensionItem, NotificationCenter and a touch of JavaScript.

-Project 20 - Fireworks Night:
+Project 20 - Fireworks Night: A game built with SpriteKit, where the player causes fireworks to explode when the device is shaken.

 Project 21 - Local Notifications: